meytalbs/os_ex4/README.txt

 3. When the customer reads the character 'e', he sends a message to the registry server that it must be removed from the system, and he finishes.

-Input: 'n' and after \n or ' ' a number OR 's' and after \n or ' ' a string
+Input: 'n' + number to check if he's prime OR 's' to check a string is pali
-Output:
+		OR 'e' to exit
+Output: n: is the number prime: 1/0		s: is the string palindrome: 1/0

 compile: gcc -Wall ex4c3.c -o ex4c3
 run: ./ex4c3

-importent: to run this program we must compile and run the programs in files ex4c3.c ex4c3.c befor!
+importent: (in 3 diffrent terminals) run order: ./ex4c1 ./ex4c2 ./ex4c3